Page Numbers

 rare, sometimes page numbers in the print editions are obviously in error.
 In such

-cases, use the correct page number in @xml:id
+cases, use the correct page number in @xml:id.
+Then add

 with the printed page number.
 This indicates the original page number was out of